reiniiriarios/electron-forge-publisher-local/README.md

 Copies all results from make to `/path/to/configured/directory/<version>/` using the version from make results.

-Edits `RELEASES`, if present, to have full path and writes to configured directory.
+Edits `RELEASES`, if present, to have path and writes to configured directory.

 Example edited `RELEASES`: